 Refinancing an SMSF home loan

-Refinancing a SMSF loan could save you a whole lot of money, but make sure you research your options before choosing the right loan for your financial situation.
+Refinancing an SMSF investment mortgage could save you a whole lot of money, but make sure you research your options before choosing the right loan for your financial situation.

 Why refinance an SMSF home loan?

-- Interest rates.
+- Look at the loan's interest rate.
 The interest rate that applies to the amount you borrow has a huge impact on the total cost of the loan, so compare interest rates offered by a range of lenders.
 What is the average rate on the market today?
 How much money could you save on repayments if you were to refinance to a loan with a better rate?
 Consider whether switching from a variable to a fixed interest rate (or vice versa) could be beneficial.

-- Fees and charges.
-What fees and charges apply to your current SMSF home loan and how do they compare to the charges on other loans?
+- Factor in fees and charges.
+SMSF loans come with more fees than ordinary loans.
+Before switching, check what fees and charges apply to your current SMSF home loan and how do they compare to the charges on other loans?
 How much could you save in ongoing fees if you switched loans?

 - Get help.
 Managing an SMSF investment strategy is a complex and involved process, so consider speaking to a specialist SMSF advisor.
 Getting professional advice tailored to your specific financial needs can be crucial to the success of your investments.

 Setting up an SMSF home loan is a time-consuming process.
 SMSF loan applications take significantly longer to be processed than applications for ordinary home loans.
 There are several requirements that need to be met, such as choosing a custodian for the property.
 Refinancing may have many advantages for you, but the process takes time to complete.

 You need to weigh up whether the time and effort to refinance the loan is worth it.